inducer/pycuda/doc/source/driver.rst

         The number of bytes of local memory used by this function.

-        On CUDA 2.1 and below, this is only available if this function is part of a :class:`SourceModule`.
+        On CUDA 2.1 and below, this is only available if this function is part of a :class:`pycuda.compiler.SourceModule`.
 It replaces the now-deprecated attribute `lmem`.

     .. attribute:: shared_size_bytes